ramiel/router.js/README.md

 		});
 ```

-In this example if we point browser to `http://www.webapp.com/route/inexistent` no route will match our url.
+In this example if we point browser to `http://www.webapp.com/#/route/inexistent` no route will match our url.
 Router.js will fire a '404' error.
-You can subscribe to 404 situation just with `errors(404, function(err,href){...})`
+You can subscribe to 404 situation just with `.errors(404, function(err,href){...})`

 Router js will match for you 404 and 500 situation but will fire a general error for all http code you forgot to register

 ##Befores

 Sometimes you just want to execute some actions before the route matches and then continue on regular matches.
-Then `befores` is what you need.
+Then `before` is what you need.

 ```javascript
 	router